en

 The claim must be submitted within 90 days of the end of the IPS or the end of the previous ACS.

-Alternatively, claims can be submitted by:
+Alternatively, claims can be made through:

-• Calling the contact centre on +39 803 164 (free from Italian landlines) or on +39 06 164 164 from mobile phones.
+• the contact centre on 803 164 (free for landline calls from Italy) or 06 164 164 from mobile phones;

-Processing Time for the Measure
+Processing Time of the Measure

 These might interest you